dimi-fn/Various-Data-Science-Scripts/Data Engineering/data_engineering.md

    * Speeds up filtering and grouping queries
    * Improves compression and storage efficiency
    * Works well when query patterns involve multiple columns
+      * However, the benefits may become apparent only when the table or partition is > 1GB

 -------------------------------------------------------------------